Know Place to See in Nepal

 (F) Bhaktapur Durbar Squire.

 It is 12km from Kathmandu and is also called Badgaon.
 It is an ancient Newari city and also a Royal Malla town.
 The city is in the shape of a conch and is situated at an altitude of 1402m.
-Which is build during the 9th century by King Ananda Malla.
+Which was built during the 9th century by King Ananda Malla.
 The Traditional occupations besides agriculture are pottery and weaving.
 Like the other cities in the Kathmandu Valley, Bhaktapur also has its Durbar Squire at the heart of the city.
-The architectural grandeur of the Newaris is best visible in the building around the Durbar Squire which also has more than a dozen Temple.
+The architectural grandeur of the Newaris is best visible in the building around the Durbar Squire which also has more than a dozen temples.

 (H) Lumbini